G2mcab/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Group: no permission at all
 Other users: all the permissions

+9-John_Doe sets the mode of hello to -rwxr-x-wx

 12-directory permission create directory my dir and give permission 755 at the same time

 13-change group changes the group of the file